StevenYWei/TimesheetHelper/README.md

    - comment (The comment for the time entered)
    - fileName (The file name of the timesheet to be upload)
 4. Copy the time sheet file under the root directory of the foler, like _**TimesheetHelper/timesheet.pdf**_
+5. Make sure you have proper version of browser installed.
-5. Run the TimesheetHelper through AppRun class main method.
+6. Run the TimesheetHelper through AppRun class main method.

 ##
 If you have any question, feel free to contact me:smiley: